bergholt/triptych/README.md

 > It is thus impossible to have a text without a language lying behind it.
 On the other hand, one can have a language without a text constructed in that language.
 >
 > This means that the language in question is foreseen by linguistic theory as a possible system, but that no process belonging to it is present as realised.
 The textual process is *virtual*.
---
-> We must, therefore, register the relation between expression-correlation and content-correlation for all entities of the text in both planes.
-The distinctive factor is seen to be relevant for all inventorying.
-A correlation in one plane, which in this way has relation to a correlation in the other plane of a language, we shall call a commutation.
-This is a practical definition; in the theory, we seek, to be sure, a more abstract and more general formulation.
-Just as we can imagine a correlation and an exchange within a paradigm that have relation to a corresponding correlation and to a corresponding exchange within a paradigm in the other plane of a language, so also we can imagine a relation and a shift within a chain that have relation to a corresponding relation and to a corresponding shift within a chain in the other plane of a language; in such a case we shall speak of a permutation.
-A permutation is frequently found between signs of relatively large extension; and it is even possible to define words as minimal permutable signs.
-As a common term for commutation
->
-> 67] and permutation we choose mutation.
->
 > — Louis Hjelmslev, *Prolegomena to a Theory of Language*, 1961 (*Omkring sprogteoriens grundlæggelse*, 1943)

----

-> Mutation may thus occur in two ways:
->
-> either as a commutation, where the members of a paradigm are exchanged while the chain remains unchanged,
->
-> or as a permutation, where the members of a chain change places while the paradigm remains unchanged.
->
-> The distinction between these two forms of mutation is decisive for linguistic analysis, since it permits us to determine whether a given difference belongs to the plane of the system or to the plane of the process.
->
-> In this way we can establish the inventory of entities that belong to the language and distinguish them from those that belong merely to the text.
->
-> — Louis Hjelmslev, *Prolegomena to a Theory of Language*, 1961, p.
-73

 --